(GEAR) GLOBAL EDUCATION THROUGH ANALYTICAL REASONING

 Students will be able to demonstrate critical multidisciplinary analytical and original thinking in core competencies in global inquiry

-Measures of Learning Outcome Number 2
+3. Measures of Learning Outcome Number 2

-At least nine multidisciplinary faculty members will evaluate at least five global inquiry analytical essays, two research papers, two white papers, and review at least three graded assignments of freshmen and sophomore students contained in their portfolios.
+a.
+Analytical Essays, Research Papers, White Papers, and Portfolios: At least nine multidisciplinary faculty members will evaluate at least five global inquiry analytical essays, two research papers, two white papers, and review at least three graded assignments of freshmen and sophomore students contained in their portfolios.

-Criterion Rating: Outstanding, Acceptable, and Unacceptable.
+b.
+Criterion Rating: Outstanding, Acceptable, and Unacceptable

+i.
 Outstanding: Careful development of complex, multidisciplinary ideas with evidence of close reading of diverse literature, original thinking, correct grammar, coherent organization, correct use of citations

+ii.
 Acceptable: Good multidisciplinary insight, depth of thought, adequate coherence and organization, minor grammatical errors, if any, that do not detract from body of work, correct use of citations.

+iii.
 Unacceptable: Poor development of ideas, limited awareness of multidisciplinary synergies, repeated and distracting grammatical errors, incoherence

-Why 2 seeming unrelated student learning outcomes?
+1. Why have two seemingly unrelated student learning outcomes?

 Skills in English (reading, writing, speaking and listening) form the basis for higher level thinking skills.
 In order to affect analytical reasoning, we must first develop the basis of the skill.

-How does the QEP relate to the Strategic Plan?
+2. How does the QEP relate to the Strategic Plan?

 The proposed QEP ties directly to the first outcome of strategic planning: a singular focus on student learning/engagement competencies with concentration on critical thinking, global awareness and correctness of written and oral expression.
 Further, the methodology of the QEP begins to emerge through the second outcome of innovative pedagogy/experiential learning.

-Why use global inquiry as the framework?
+3. Why use global inquiry as the framework?

 University Mission – “The University produces technologically-advanced, diverse, ethical, global leaders who think critically, address societal problems and compete effectively.”

-Global Education through Analytical Reasoning – GEAR
+E. Identification of the Topic: Global Education through Analytical Reasoning – GEAR

-Analytical exercises create a context – a learning environment – an engaged community of learners within which and out of which real-world global challenges can be examined with attention to how knowledge is created, interpreted, and recreated.
+1. Analytical exercises create a context – a learning environment – an engaged community of learners within which and out of which real-world global challenges can be examined with attention to how knowledge is created, interpreted, and recreated.
 JSU’s global inquiry proposal privileges the art of asking questions and knowing when they have been and have not been well answered.
 JSU’s QEP equips faculty to guide analytical inquiry and prepares students to become competent problem-solvers in a learning environment that appreciates the dynamism of the local world we inhabit and its global linkages.

-GEAR – Learning Community – A learning community can be defined as a structured program in which a small cohort of students enrolls in larger classes that faculty may or may not coordinate, but are instrumental in the entire process.
+2. GEAR – Learning Community – A learning community can be defined as a structured program in which a small cohort of students enrolls in larger classes that faculty may or may not coordinate, but are instrumental in the entire process.
 Learning communities may also involve two or more classes linked thematically or by content which a cohort of students take together.
 In this instance, the faculty plans the program collaboratively.
 Learning communities may involve coursework that faculty members team-teach.
 The course work is embedded in an integrated program of study.
 The coursework usually is determined at the beginning and developmental stages of the learning community

-Re-tooling the Faculty – GIFTS – Global Inquiry Faculty Teaching Seminar
+3. Re-tooling the Faculty – GIFTS – Global Inquiry Faculty Teaching Seminar

-Why analytical exercises?
+1. Why analytical exercises?

 The analytical exercises provide a context for the student learning outcomes.

-Are the exercises fixed?
+2. Are the exercises fixed?

-No. Exercises are fluid, each year the analytical exercises are assessed, retooled and implemented.
+No, exercises are fluid; each year the analytical exercises are assessed, retooled and implemented.

-Actions to be Implemented
+G. Actions Implemented

-- Offering an interdisciplinary global inquiry core to first and second year students and explicitly linking that core to upper division seminars, contemporary topics, writing across the curriculum, capstone and study abroad/service learning courses/experiences
+3. Offering an interdisciplinary global inquiry core to first and second year students and explicitly linking that core to upper division seminars, contemporary topics, writing across the curriculum, capstone and study abroad/service learning courses/experiences